navarrew/bubble-OMR/README.md

 ![lead_image](/images/top.png)

 ## Dependencies
 To use this software you will need Python 3.10 or higher.
-This package relies on x
+These scripts rely on several additional packages.

+pip install opencv-contrib-python numpy Pillow PyMuPDF

 --